fabriziotappero/ip-cores/README.md

 ### License

-Please refer to the file index.html and/or to the license notice in the source code files.
+Please refer to the file index.html and/or to the license notice inside any folder.